How to Stop Your Hair From Getting Oily: Your Complete Weekly Routine, Quick Fixes, and Survival Kit

 Monday – Fresh Start

-• Wash day: Shampoo with a gentle, oily-scalp-focused cleanser and use a lightweight conditioner only from mid-lengths down.
-Rinse with lukewarm water and pat hair dry gently.
+• Wash day: Shampoo with a gentle, oily-scalp-focused cleanser and use a lightweight conditioner from mid-lengths down.
+Rinse with lukewarm water and pat hair gently to remove excess water.
+Blow dry on no/low heat (drying scalp thoroughly).

-• Evening: Tie hair loosely with a soft scrunchie and sleep on a clean pillowcase.
+• Evening: Tie hair or braid hair loosely with a soft scrunchie.

-• Daytime habits: Avoid touching hair, wear loose styles if needed.
+• Daytime habits: Avoid touching hair, wear loose styles, or half up styles.
+Claw clips are a great option too.

 • Wash day: Repeat gentle scalp-focused washing and lightweight conditioning.